danielberkompas/mithril/docs/README.md

 None of these conventions are "new" to the Elixir community.
-Mithril simply explains existing tools and demonstrates best practices for building scalable Elixir applications.
-Mithril is _not code_, it's a name for a set of conventions.
+Mithril simply explains existing tools and demonstrates best practices for building scalable Elixir applications. _Mithril is not a framework_, it's a name for a set of conventions.

 Read more about: